SauloCav/Algorithms-in-Graphs/README.md

 For a given source node in the graph, the algorithm finds the shortest path between that node and every other.
 It can also be used for finding the shortest paths from a single node to a single destination node by stopping the algorithm once the shortest path to the destination node has been determined.

-The Dijkstra algorithm uses labels that are positive integers or real numbers, which are totally ordered.
-It can be generalized to use any labels that are partially ordered, provided the subsequent labels (a subsequent label is produced when traversing an edge) are monotonically non-decreasing.
-This generalization is called the generic Dijkstra shortest-path algorithm.

 ## Edmonds Karp
 In computer science, the Edmonds–Karp algorithm is an implementation of the Ford–Fulkerson method for computing the maximum flow in a flow network.
 The algorithm was first published by Yefim Dinitz (whose name is also transliterated "E. A. Dinic", notably as author of his early papers) in 1970 and independently published by Jack Edmonds and Richard Karp in 1972.